dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 ##### accessControl.accessRequestsList(\[orgName\]) ⇒ `Promise`

-\-- TerminusX API -- Get all the access request list for a specify organization **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.
+\-- TerminusX API -- Get all the access request list for a specified organization.

+**Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-\[orgName\]
+- \[orgName\]

-`string`
+- `string`

-The organization name.
+- The organization name.

+{% /table %}

 **Example**